Cranium Command

 Cranium Command was an attraction at the Wonders of Life pavilion at Walt Disney World Resort's Epcot theme park.
 The show was a humorous presentation on the importance of the human brain.

-The show's script was written by Jenny Tripp, a staff writer in Disney Feature Animation, and directed by Jerry Rees, who in addition to many other Disney film-based attractions, directed The Brave Little Toaster.
-The pre-show itself was the first directing effort of Gary Trousdale and Kirk Wise, famous for later directing Beauty and the Beast and The Hunchback of Notre Dame.
+The show's script was written by Jenny Tripp, a staff writer in Disney Feature Animation, and directed by Jerry Rees, who in addition to many other Disney film-based attractions, directed The Brave Little Toaster (1987).
+The pre-show was the first directing effort of Gary Trousdale and Kirk Wise, who later directed Beauty and the Beast (1991), The Hunchback of Notre Dame (1996), and Atlantis: The Lost Empire (2001).

 It premiered on October 19, 1989; as of January 4, 2004 it began to operate seasonally, closing permanently on January 1, 2007.
 During the 2007 International Food & Wine Festival, the entrance was used as a wine presentation.
 The pavilion has continued to be used for various Epcot festival events.

 Preshow

-From the entrance at the back of the pavilion, guests walked into a very basic, sparsely themed holding room with a digital counter reading the time until the next show.
+From the entrance at the back of the pavilion, guests walked into a holding room with a digital counter reading the time until the next show.
 On the walls hung propaganda posters encouraging guests to enlist in the "Cranium Command" (similar signage could be seen advertising the show around the Wonders of Life pavilion).
-Also there was signage including brain teasers and humorous gags and puns, setting the stage for both the concept and tone.
+There was also signage including brain teasers and gags and puns, setting the stage for both the concept and tone.
 Guests were then led into a narrow, tall room with brightly colored carpeted walls.
-Facing the guests was a plain movie screen, and closed automatic doors to their left.
+Facing the guests was a movie screen, and closed automatic doors to their left.

-The movie screen would soon illuminate showing an animated segment featuring the boisterous and loud General Knowledge (voiced by Corey Burton) briefing his "Cranium Commando" troops on their mission: to pilot human brains and keep the people they're in out of trouble.
+The movie screen would soon illuminate showing an animated segment featuring the boisterous and loud General Knowledge (voiced by Corey Burton) briefing his "Cranium Commando" troops on their mission: to pilot human brains and keep the people they are in out of trouble.
 A bumbling little soldier named Buzzy (Scott Curtis) had been given one of the most difficult missions of all: piloting a twelve-year-old boy.

-When General Knowledge spoke in the pre-show and was explaining that they were different kinds of brains, he showed a picture of Albert Einstein, as the example of a person who used his brain and Ernest P. Worrell (a popular fictional character played by Jim Varney, who was appearing in series of feature films produced by Disney at the time), as an example of the opposite.
-At the end of the preshow, General Knowledge asked the guests, "Hey, you Goldbricks!
-This ain't no Spectator Sport!
-Where do you think you are, Disney World?!
-Get your strollers in line and hustle!", pointing towards the theater as the automatic doors swung open.
+At the end of the preshow, General Knowledge directed guests towards the theater as the automatic doors swung open.